-Please find the latest Jumbo Purchase FAQ’s below, please contact us with your question.
+Below you will find some common Jumbo Purchase FAQ’s, please contact us with your question.

 Question: Is the 95% financing Jumbo currently available to all states?
 W.Chambers – San Diego, CA. Answer: Yes, all 50 states.

 Question: Can I purchase a condo with the Jumbo loan?
 K. Myers – Dallas, TX.
 Answer: Yes, most condos are eligible for Jumbo financing.

 Question: Can Doctors and Physicians use the 95% financing option?
 G. Lipton – West Palm Beach, FL.
 Answer: For sure, any home buyer that meets the qualification guidelines is welcome to apply regardless of occupation.

 Question: I own a 1-acre lot I want to build to home on, what are my options?
 N. Mathers – Charlotte, NC.
 Answer: Please read more about special Jumbo Construction loans here.

 Question: What are my options to get obtain a Jumbo loan with 5 percent down?
 L. Kears – Cleveland, Ohio.
 Answer: Most home buyers will have a few different choices like a single 95% loan, or a combo “piggyback” first and second mortgage – 80/15/5.
 What option makes the most financial sense will depend on many factors like the home buyer’s credit profile, reserves, etc.

 Question: Can I get a fixed-rate term?
 I really don’t want to get an adjustable rate mortgage – F. Gilford – Boston, Mass.
 Answer: Yes, the Jumbo programs offer both the fixed rate and adjustable (ARM) rate 5/1, 7/1 or 10/1 terms….your choice.